-THE SWP MEAP IS NOW ACCEPTING APPLICATIONS
+THE SWP MEAP HAS STOPPED ACCEPTING APPLICATIONS FOR THE 2016-2017 GRANT TERM.

-The SWP, in cooperation with St. Vincent de Paul (SVdP) and other project partners, is offering energy assistance for low-income UP residents during the 2016-2017 crisis season (October 3-September 30, 2017) or until funds are depleted.
+The SWP, in cooperation with St. Vincent de Paul (SVdP) and other project partners, is offering energy assistance for low-income UP residents during the 2016-2017 crisis season (October 3-S-ptember 30, 2017) or until funds are depleted.

 - Assistance with energy bills (for qualified applicants): financial assistance is available for electricity, natural gas, propane, fuel oil, and firewood.

 - $3,000 cap for all combined energy types.

 In order to qualify for assistance, a family/household must be low-income with a total household income at or below the 150% US Federal Poverty Level.
 To view the 2016 Federal Poverty Eligibility chart, click here, or view the chart below: